Frequently Asked Questions

 Do I need to send in the extra grip modules from my Caliber Exchange Kit(s)?

-No, only the upper components are required so we can update and test fire using the CALX kit (slide, barrel, recoil spring, and guide rod).
+Not for the full size, compact or carry kits.
+Only the upper components are required so we can update and test fire using the CALX kit (slide, barrel, recoil spring, and guide rod).
+However, subcompact kits should come back with the grip module so we can swap it out.

 I have an RX model.
 Do I need to remove my Romeo before returning the pistol?